 ACHMEA BANK N.V.
-REPORTS AN OPERATING PROFIT BEFORE INCOME TAXES OF EUR 18 MILLION
+REPORTS AN OPERATING PROFIT BEFORE TAXES OF EUR 33 MILLION

-The mortgage production of Centraal Beheer for Achmea Bank increased due to the shift of the mortgage market to shorter fixed-interest periods together with a strong price position the origination of new mortgages increased with EUR 0.5 billion to EUR 1.1 billion in the first half of 2023 (EUR 0.6 billion H1 2022).
-Combined with prepayments of EUR 1.6 billion and the acquired portfolios from a.s.r.
-(EUR 0.9 billion), the Achmea Bank mortgage portfolio increased by EUR 1.3 billion (+11.7%) to EUR 12.4 billion.
-This increase reflects the effectiveness of the Bank's growth and diversification strategy.
+The mortgage production of Centraal Beheer for Achmea Bank increased due to the shift of the mortgage market to shorter fixed-interest periods.
+Together with a strong price position the origination of new mortgages increased with EUR 0.5 billion to EUR 1.1 billion in the first half of 2023 (EUR 0.6 billion H1 2022).
+Combined with prepayments of EUR 0.6 billion and the portfolio acquired from a.s.r.
+(EUR 0.5 billion), the Achmea Bank mortgage portfolio increased by EUR 1.0 billion to EUR 13.4 billion in line with the Bank's growth and diversification strategy.
 To further strengthen this strategy and remain robust in uncertain market circumstances, the Bank also joined the residential mortgages platform of asset manager DMFCO as per March 2023.

-The fair value result of EUR 7 million (2021 EUR 5 million) is an accounting result related to the derivatives used for hedging the interest rate risk.
+The fair value result of EUR 7 million loss (2022 EUR 8 million profit) is an accounting result related to the derivatives used for hedging the interest rate risk.
 This accounting result is mainly compensated in other reporting periods, generally reflecting a pull to par as the underlying derivatives approach maturity.

-S&P confirmed the Issuer Credit Rating Outlook per 16 November 2022 of A-/stable and Fitch confirmed the issuer Default Rating of A/Stable per 15 November 2022.
+S&P confirmed the Issuer Credit Rating Outlook per 23 June 2023 of A-/stable, and Fitch confirmed the issuer Default Rating of A/Stable per 15 November 2022.